Morebec/orkestra-framework/README.md

 ```shell
 bin/ok console orkestra:event-processor start
 ````
+> If using the docker containers, a supervisor is configured to ensure this is always running.
+>
 To replay the events
 ```shell
 bin/ok console orkestra:event-processor replay
 ````
-> Be advised that this command should not be used in production, and can have unexpected side effects.
+> Be advised that this command should not be used in production, and can have unexpected side effects, since
+> events processed by the event processor are intended for write-side reactions.

 To reset the processor to the start of the stream:
 ```shell
 bin/ok console orkestra:event-processor reset
 ````
-> Be advised that this command should not be used in production, and can have unexpected side effects.
+> Be advised that this command should not be used in production, and can have unexpected side effects, since
+> events processed by the event processor are intended for write-side reactions.

 ### Timeout Processor